Manhattan Project: Separation process

 Early plans called for the construction of two separation plants in each of the areas known as 200-West and 200-East.
 This was subsequently reduced to two, the T and U plants, in 200-West and one, the B plant, at 200-East.
 Each separation plant consisted of four buildings: a process cell building or "canyon" (known as 221), a concentration building (224), a purification building (231) and a magazine store (213).
 The canyons were each 800 ft long and 65 ft wide.
 Each consisted of forty 17.7 by 13 by 20 ft cells.

 Work began on 221-T and 221-U in January 1944, with the former completed in September and the latter in December.
 The 221-B building followed in March 1945.
-Because of the high levels of radioactivity involved, all work in the separation plants had to be conducted by remote control using closed-circuit television, something unheard of in 1943.
+Because of the high levels of radioactivity involved, work in the separation plants had to be conducted by remote control using closed-circuit television, something unheard of in 1943.
 Maintenance was carried out with the aid of an overhead crane and specially designed tools.
 The 224 buildings were smaller because they had less material to process, and it was less radioactive.
 The 224-T and 224-U buildings were completed on 8 October 1944, and 224-B followed on 10 February 1945.
 The purification methods that were eventually used in 231-W were still unknown when construction commenced on 8 April 1944, but the plant was complete and the methods were selected by the end of the year.
 On 5 February 1945, Matthias hand-delivered the first shipment of 80 g of 95%-pure plutonium nitrate to a Los Alamos courier in Los Angeles.